 The new wave of English Ceilidh bands use a mix of traditional and recent tunes and variety of styles; there's as much Rock, Jazz and Roots as there is Folk.

 The Irish 'Ceili' describes more of a party with dancing; 'Ceilidh' is the Scottish spelling (see Wikipedia for the accents).
 The meaning of the word has changed over the years, in the Gaelic tradition it originally meant more a gathering with 'stories and tales, poems and ballads' than dance.
 'English Ceilidh' has its roots with these dances and events but has developed a style of its own....

 There are several collections of dances on the Web:

 The Round has a whole list of descriptions about the whole list of moves, this covers far more than you would meet in an English Ceilidh but you might need more of them in a dance event.
-Webfeet also has a slowly growing collection of annotated dances together with explanations of the jargon you are likely to meet.
+Webfeet has a growing collection of annotated dances together with explanations of the jargon you are likely to meet.

 There is a English Ceilidh mailing list running which has discussions, announcements, information etc. You can join and just listen, or join and get involved.
 There's also an E-Ceilidh UK - public group on Facebook

 ...
 In England, a 'barn dance' suggests either a community organised event or an English Folk dance with a substantial addition of square dances.
 You don't see so many square dances at an English Ceilidh but you are likely to have Polkas, Schottisches and Waltzes included instead.